 The more time we spend with the latest Kia Sorento, the more we like it.
 Having now towed many miles with both the manual and the automatic versions, we definitely prefer the auto.
 The smooth-shifting gearbox better suits the car, and makes for relaxed driving in heavy traffic.
 What’s more, we think KX-2 spec is great value.
+The Sorento made it onto our guide to the best used tow cars too.

 It has a healthy kerbweight